Hecatron/Embedded.Rust.Examples/docs/content/3.Stm32/Flash.md

 # Flashing Firmware

-There are two ways to flash the firmware
+THe below lists 3 different ways to flash the firmware

+TODO in debug mode (non release) the board just halts without looping I think its the for loop

 ## Cargo Flash